rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

 tuning consideration.

 The performance tuning points covered in this blog are just a tip of the iceberg.
-I recommend fellow DBAs to keep reading on the topic more to take care of the database performance overall.
+I recommend that fellow DBAs keep reading more on the topic to take care of the database performance overall.